THIS OR THAT

 Jason DeRusha filed his first report for WCCO-TV on April Fool’s Day in 2003.
-Since then, he’s earned five Emmy Awards, the Jaycees named him one of the Ten Outstanding Young Minnesotans, and the city of Minneapolis proclaimed Sept.
+Since then, he’s earned nine Emmy Awards, his food coverage was a finalist for Outstanding TV Segment in the prestigious national James Beard Awards, the Jaycees named him one of the Ten Outstanding Young Minnesotans, and the city of Minneapolis proclaimed Sept.
 21 “Jason DeRusha Day.”
 No fooling.

 While at WCCO, he was among the first television reporters on the scene and on-the-air at the Interstate 35W bridge collapse.
-He’s covered flash flooding, tornadoes and school shootings.
 He answered “Good Question” for 5½ years.
 In 2013, he was named one of the “40 under 40,” the Minneapolis/St. Paul Business Journal’s list of young community leaders.

 Marquette University named him the Young Alumnus of the Year in 2012.

 Before coming to WCCO-TV, Jason spent three years as a reporter at WISN-TV in Milwaukee.
 Prior to that, he anchored the weekend news at KWQC-TV in Davenport, Iowa, reported for WREX-TV in Rockford, Ill. and interned at “ABC World News Tonight” in New York.

 Jason’s been nominated for more than 20 Regional Emmy Awards, and he’s won Regional Emmys for Anchoring WCCO This Morning, for breaking news coverage, reporting his DeRusha Eats segment and the Good Question segment.

 In the Twin Cities, Jason is a past-President of the Board of Governors of the Upper Midwest Chapter of the National Academy of Television Arts & Sciences.
 He’s a frequent speaker and host for charity fundraisers.